Kathleen S Craft Foundation

 Overview

 The Kathleen S Craft Foundation was established in 2012 as a non-operating private family foundation based in Tulsa, Oklahoma.
-With total assets of approximately $137 million and annual grant distributions of $6 million, the foundation makes gifts to preselected charitable organizations focused primarily on Catholic causes, social services, and support for vulnerable populations.
+With total assets of approximately $125 million and annual grant distributions of over $5 million, the foundation makes gifts to preselected charitable organisations focused primarily on Catholic causes, social services, and support for vulnerable populations.
 The foundation is led by Kathleen Craft Mowry (also known as Kate Craft Mowry), a prominent Catholic philanthropist who describes having "a special passion for helping untie the knots of leadership in the Church" and supporting priests.
-The foundation made 8 grants in 2024, with the largest single grant being $2 million to The Spring, a domestic violence shelter in Sand Springs, Oklahoma.
-The foundation has indicated it only makes contributions to preselected charitable organizations and does not accept unsolicited requests for funds.
+The foundation has indicated it only makes contributions to preselected charitable organisations and does not accept unsolicited requests for funds.

 Funding Priorities